 The Media and the Opposition

-By Judy Maddigan
+Judy Maddigan^{}

-Abstract.
+Abstract

 This paper briefly examines the role of media, particularly the changing role of media in the Victorian political context.
 It argues that the media seems to be taking on the role of the Opposition in Victoria.
 The reliance of the Opposition on the media is particularly evident during question time in the Victorian Parliament.
 There are difficulties with this situation not only for the Opposition but also for the Government.

+Introduction

-The Media and the Opposition Introduction A great deal has been written about the media and politics mainly relating to manipulation of the media by political parties or the link between media ownership and possible biased reporting.
-However, there is another area that has been less examined perhaps because it is a newer phenomena and that is, the media 'creating' or 'manipulating' the news rather than 'reporting' it within the political arena, and the dangers it can have particularly for Opposition parties.
+A great deal has been written about the media and politics mainly relating to manipulation of the media by political parties or the link between media ownership and possible biased reporting.

+However, there is another area that has been less examined perhaps because it is a newer phenomenon and that is, the media 'creating' or 'manipulating' the news rather than 'reporting' it within the political arena, and the dangers it can have particularly for Opposition parties.

 What is the role of the media?
 There are many books and articles on the subject.

-The media has been described as a central political battleground, and the political role of news is also an intellectual battleground.
+The media have been described as a central political battleground, and the political role of news is also an intellectual battleground.
 Most publicly this is manifested in the constant disputes over bias or distortion in the news.
-More deeply, it occurs in debates over the social values which the news should uphold, the institutional bases that will best realise those values, and the intellectual challenges in assessing both the influences on news and the influence of news.1 1 The Politics of Australian Society: Political Issues for the New Century.
-Ed. by Boreham, Paul, Stokes, Geoffrey & Hall, Richard.
-New South Wales.
-Longman.
-2000 The media's first duty as quoted in Shultz is to obtain the earliest and most correct intelligence of the events of the time and instantly by disclosing them to make them the common property of the nation.2 However, in this modern era there is considerable concern about the disinterest and impartiality of the media.
+More deeply, it occurs in debates over the social values which the news should uphold, the institutional bases that will best realise those values, and the intellectual challenges in assessing both the influences on news and the influence of news.1

+Australasian Parliamentary Review, Autumn 2010, Vol. 25(1), 78-93.

+^{} MP,Victoria

+1 The Politics of Australian Society: Political Issues for the New Century, P. Boreham, G. Stokes & R. Hall, New South Wales.
+Longman.2000

+The media's first duty as quoted in Shultz is to obtain the earliest and most correct intelligence of the events of the time and instantly by disclosing them to make them the common property of the nation.2

+However in this modern era there is considerable concern about the impartiality of the media.
 In addition there is little understanding in the community of the links between diversity of ownership and diversity of content.

-Brown3 lists the qualifications of the media that he believes supports democracy. - 1.
-The media are not controlled by the state, so government censorship is limited and free speech is upheld. - 2.
-A wider range of media mean a wide range of opinions - 3.
+Brown3 lists the qualifications of the media that he believes supports democracy.

+- 1. The media are not controlled by the state, so government censorship is limited and free speech is upheld. - 2.
+A wider range of media means a wide range of opinions - 3.
 The media provide impartial accounts of news and current affairs. - 4.
-The media accurately reflects public opinions that already exist in society rather than creating new ones - 5. anyone can put across their views by setting up a newspaper, distributing leaflets and using other media.
-3 2 Shultz, J. Reviving the Fourth Estate : Democracy, Accountability and the Media .Cambridge.
-Cambridge Press.1998.
-3 Browne, K An Introduction to Sociology .Cambridge.
-Polity Press.
-1994 With the sophistication of political media it could be argued that the media is manipulated by carefully scripted media events.
-The political news according to Tiffen4 is the outcome of three competing drives - 1. the major political conflicts - 2. competition between competing media groups. - 3. sources and journalists and the manipulation of them.
+The media accurately reflect public opinions that already exist in society rather than creating new ones. - 5.
+Anyone can put across their views by setting up a newspaper, distributing leaflets and using other media.

+With the sophistication of political media it could be argued that the media are manipulated by carefully scripted media events.
+The political news according to Tiffen4 is the outcome of three competing drives: the major political conflicts, competition between competing media groups, and, sources and journalists and the manipulation of them.